Feferman–Vaught theorem

-The theorem is considered as one of the standard results in model theory.
+The theorem is considered to be one of the standard results in model theory.
 The theorem extends the previous result of Andrzej Mostowski on direct products of theories.

 It generalizes (to formulas with arbitrary quantifiers) the property in universal algebra that equalities (identities) carry over to direct products of algebraic structures (which is a consequence of one direction of Birkhoff's theorem).

 Direct product of structures

 Consider a first-order logic signature L.